Heirs’ Property

 The individual heirs who inherit real estate as heirs’ property do not have clear legal title to the land because the deed to the land remains in the deceased ancestor’s name.
 Since ownership of heirs’ property is transferred through inheritance and often there has been no recorded change in the name of the owner, it is difficult to prove ownership by the heirs.
 This is referred to as “cloudy title.”
 Heirs’ property owners with cloudy title cannot use the property as collateral for a mortgage or other type of loan for farm operating expenses or equipment, and cannot access government programs that require proof of ownership of land, including Farm Service Agency loans, USDA programs, or FEMA disaster recovery and relief assistance.

-Additionally, it can be difficult to sell timber or other natural resources on the land to generate income, as reputable companies often require proof of ownership.
-Finally, heirs’ property owners cannot access government COVID-19 assistance as they generally cannot prove ownership of the land.
+Additionally, it can be difficult to sell timber or other natural resources on the land to generate income, as many companies often require proof of ownership.

-One piece of good news for heirs’ property owners: the 2018 Farm Bill, a package of legislation which governs many aspects of agricultural policy in the US, required the USDA’s Farm Service Agency to develop rules allowing heirs’ property owners to obtain a farm and tract number, even if they have cloudy title to their property.
-USDA requires farmers to have a “farm number” to participate in and benefit from many of the agency’s programs.
+After the 2018 Farm Bill, a package of legislation which governs many aspects of food and agricultural policy in the US, USDA’s Farm Service Agency developed rules allowing heirs’ property owners to obtain a farm and tract number, even if they hold cloudy title to their property.
+This is significant because USDA requires farmers to have a “farm number” to participate in and benefit from many of the agency’s programs.
 Having a farm number allows a farmer to be part of the USDA system and receive notice of new programs and other opportunities, get technical assistance from USDA, obtain loans, and take advantage of USDA’s many programs.
 It also allows farmers to participate in elections for local USDA county committees, which determine local farmers’ ability to obtain loans, along with other matters.
 The Farm Service Agency has issued guidance that sets forth rules regarding how different types of heirs’ property owners can obtain a farm number by showing documentation that they are the farm’s owner or operator.

-Another positive development for heirs' property owners is that the Federal Emergency Management Agency (FEMA) has also developed guidelines for its agents to accept documentation from heirs' property owners that will allow them to get disaster relief.
-This is critical, especially as climate change causes more extreme weather events.
+Another positive development for heirs’ property owners is that the Federal Emergency Management Agency (FEMA) has also developed guidelines for its agents to accept documentation from heirs’ property owners that will allow them to get disaster relief.
+This is critical given the prevalence of more extreme weather events.

-In the US, each state’s law considers heirs’ property owners to be “tenants in common.”
+In the U.S., each state’s law considers heirs’ property owners who inherit under the intestacy laws to be “tenants in common.”
 The laws governing tenants in common generally require full agreement among the heirs for any commercial activity on the land, such as timber sales, development, or leasing.
 This can be extremely difficult to obtain, especially if there are multiple generations of heirs who must come to agreement.
-Specifically, it can be hard to locate all the heirs, and even if they are found, families often cannot agree on what to do with the land.
-The USDA's Farm Service Agency runs an Agricultural Mediation Program that can help with family disputes regarding heirs' property.
+It can be hard to locate all the heirs, and even if they are found, families often cannot agree on what to do with the land.
+The USDA’s Farm Service Agency runs an Agricultural Mediation Program that can help with family disputes regarding heirs’ property.

-As an example, assume 63-year-old Ms. Smith farms on land she has lived on for her entire life.
-She wants to get a farm and tract number from USDA, which is necessary so she can qualify for a loan from USDA’s Farm Service Agency to buy seed and other items she needs to plant her crops for the season.
-However, the land she farms was originally owned by her grandfather, who left it to her father and his two siblings, all of whom are deceased.
-Her father’s two siblings each had several children; one cousin died, and Ms. Smith believes the rest of her cousins are alive, but she does not know where they are.
-Her brother and sister moved away years ago, but she remains in touch with them.
-The last deed to the land on record lists her grandfather as the owner, as the family did not have an attorney clear the title after her grandfather or her father and his siblings died.
+As an example, assume 63-year-old Smith farms on land they have lived on for their entire life.
+Smith wants to get a farm and tract number from USDA, which is necessary to qualify for a loan from USDA’s Farm Service Agency to buy seed and other items needed to plant their crops for the season.
+However, the land was originally owned by Smith’s grandfather, who left it to Smith’s father and two siblings, all of whom are deceased.
+Smith’s father’s two siblings each had several children; one cousin died, and Smith believes the rest of the cousins are alive, but does not know where they are.
+Smith’s brother and sister moved away years ago, but they all remain in touch.
+The last deed to the land on record lists Smith’s grandfather as the owner because the family did not have an attorney clear the title after Smith’s grandfather, father, and the father’s remaining siblings died.

-Because she has cloudy title to the land, and there are numerous other owners of the land from whom she has to obtain consent to do business, it is very difficult for her to make decisions that could generate income from the land.
-Ms. Smith cannot participate in most USDA programs, obtain USDA or Farm Service Agency loans, enroll in commodity support programs or disaster assistance programs, or get technical assistance.
-She cannot use her property as collateral for any loans from banks or other financial institutions.
-Put simply, she cannot participate in any activity that requires her to demonstrate clear legal title or sign anything as the “owner.”
+Because Smith has cloudy title to the land and there are numerous other owners of the land from whom Smith has to obtain consent to do business, it is very difficult to make decisions that could generate income from the land.
+For example, Smith cannot participate in most USDA programs, obtain USDA or Farm Service Agency loans, enroll in commodity support programs or disaster assistance programs, or get technical assistance.
+Additionally, Smith cannot use the property as collateral for any loans from banks or other financial institutions.
+Put simply, Smith cannot participate in any activity that requires demonstration of clear legal title or sign anything as the “owner.”

 Owners of heirs’ property are particularly vulnerable to losing their land because they are subject to a legal action called a “partition action.”
-State law generally provides that because heirs’ property owners are tenants in common, any of the co-owners of heirs’ property can bring an action in court to obtain the value of their interest in the property.
+State law generally provides that because heirs’ property owners who have inherited through intestacy laws are tenants in common, any of the co-owners of heirs’ property can bring an action in court to obtain an order establishing the value of their interest in the property.
 Once a partition action is filed, a court can order a “partition in kind” or “partition by sale.”
 A partition in kind results in a court ordering the physical division of the land equitably and proportionate to the value of each owners’ share.
-When a court orders partition by sale, the property is sold to the public, usually by forced sale at an auction, and the owners of the property lose their family legacy and generally receive a small percentage of what the land is worth, much less than the property’s fair market value.
+Generally, courts are supposed to favor partition in kind when possible to honor any sentimental attachment to the land.
+When a court orders partition by sale, the property is sold to the public, usually by forced sale at an auction, and the owners of the property lose their family legacy and generally receive a small percentage of what the land is worth, which is often much less than the property’s fair market value.

 Although most states have a legal preference for partition in kind, many courts have ordered partition sales even where the property can be divided.
 Even if 50 heirs own a tract of land as tenants in common, the owner of one 1/50th interest can file a partition action in court and ask the court to order a forced sale of the property, which is likely to result in a sale of the property at a very low price at auction.